+\end{proposition} Proposition~\ref{prop:klcontraction} establishes that the contraction property is preserved.
+This result also establishes that if we have not achieved $\mu_t = \pi$ and set $\epsilon = 1$, we can always find a sequence $\{\lambda_t\}_{t\in\N}$ such that, for any choice of $\target$-invariant transition kernel $\transitionker$, the mapping $\emFmap$ differs from the original Entropic Mirror Descent transformation \eqref{eq:map:emd}.
+For simplicity we state the results for fixed $\pow$, although the arguments extend directly to time-varying choices $\pow_t\in(0,1]$.

-\subsection{Mapping with Unadjusted Langevin kernel}
+\subsection{Mapping with Unadjusted Langevin Kernel}

-Proposition~\ref{prop:klcontraction} only requires that $\transitionker$ is $\target$-invariant, so our mapping can be used with various Markov Chain Monte Carlo methods such as Metropolis-adjusted Langevin \citep{besag:1994}, Hamiltonian Monte Carlo \citep{neal2011mcmc} or iSIR \citep{andrieu2010particle} algorithms.
+Proposition~\ref{prop:klcontraction} only requires that $\transitionker$ is $\target$-invariant, so our mapping can be used with various Markov Chain Monte Carlo methods such as Metropolis-adjusted Langevin \citep[MALA,][]{besag:1994}, Hamiltonian Monte Carlo \citep[HMC,][]{neal2011mcmc} or iSIR \citep{andrieu2010particle} algorithms.

 In practice, however, Markov kernels that are not $\target$-invariant may exhibit strong exploratory properties.
-A prominent example is the Unadjusted Langevin Algorithm, \citep[see for instance][]{durmus:moulines:ulaconv} and the references therein.
+A prominent example is the Unadjusted Langevin Algorithm, \citep[ULA,][]{roberts1996:ula}.
 This Markov Chain Monte Carlo algorithm is deduced from the Euler-Maruyama discretization of the Langevin diffusion which yields the iterates:

-where $(Z_{k})_{k \geq 1}$ is an i.i.d. sequence of $d$-dimensional standard Gaussian vectors and $\gamma$ is a fixed positive step-size.
+where $(Z_{k})_{k \geq 1}$ is an \textit{i.i.d.} sequence of $d$-dimensional standard Gaussian vectors and $\gamma$ is a fixed positive step-size.
 We denote by $\mathsf{R}_\gamma$ the Markov kernel associated with a single step of the Unadjusted Langevin Algorithm with step size $\gamma > 0$.
 For all $x\in\mathbb{R}^d$, $\mathsf{R}_\gamma(x, \cdot)$ is the Gaussian distribution with mean $x + \gamma \nabla \log \target(x)$ and covariance matrix $2\gamma \mathbf{I}_d$.
 Although $\mathsf{R}_\gamma$ does not admit $\target$ as invariant distribution, it is known to possess a unique invariant distribution, denoted by $\target_\gamma$, under suitable regularity assumptions.

 \begin{condition} The target distribution $\target$ satisfies a log-Sobolev inequality: there exists a constant $\lsconst > 0$ such that for all smooth functions $g : \mathbb{R}^d \to \mathbb{R}$,

 \end{condition}